yishangru/CS8803_MLSystem_Project/PyTorch.md

 1. x.to(device=device, dtype=dtype)

 # Future Project Extension
-1. Add abstraction for more api in PyTorch
+1. Add abstraction for more api in PyTorch (operation abstraction)
 2. Support for distributed learning (hardware assignment)
 3. Add possible exception handling mechanism and more warning
 4. Add interface to support tensorflow